 - 2. Turn off your modem. - 3.
 Disconnect the Network cable from your computer to your modem. - 4.
 Using a Network cable, connect the WAN port on the router to your modem. - 5.
 Using another Network cable, connect your computer to one of the four LAN ports on the router.

-6. Plug in the power adapter, connect it to the router's power port, and then push the On/Off Power Switch to the "On" position (pushed in).
+6. Plug in the power adal LAN Ports WAN Port On/Off Power Switch to the "On" position (pushed in).